symbuzzer/Turkish-Ad-Hosts/README.md

 [EN]
 - The hosts file required to block advertising networks on mobile applications (and probably WEB pages) of Turkish companies and organizations...
-- Also, I try to add services that are popular in Turkey as much as possible.
+- Also, I try to add foreign services that are popular in Turkey as much as possible.
 - This list was created by examining the DNS addresses that came up by trying all the applications one by one.
 - Add "https://raw.githubusercontent.com/symbuzzer/Turkish-Ad-Hosts/main/hosts" url to your favorite adblocker app or browser extension.
 - If you want to add or remove a site from the block list or suggest app for scanning, please create issue.